Contents

 This is similar to the incorrect link case described above, but the important distinction is that the trailing operating system designation is not present.
 That is, the link path must end at /SciApps.
 If this is the case for your computer, then you are already prepared to set up SciApps.

-Once you have the correct /SciApps symbolic link on your computer, simply include the following line in your shell configuration file (typically ~/.cshrc or ~/.tcshrc – see which shell can I use?).
+Once you have the correct /SciApps symbolic link on your computer, simply include the correct SciApps initialization command in your shell configuration file (see which shell can I use?).
+For bash users,

 source /SciApps/setup/sciapps.csh force_idl

-The switch force_idl controls whether or not SciApps will override the set-up for a local installation of IDL and force usage of the SciApps installation of IDL.
+The flag force_idl controls whether or not SciApps will override the set-up for a local installation of IDL and force usage of the SciApps installation of IDL.
 If you want to use your own installation of IDL, then remove force_idl from the command string.
-This setting is currently only valid for macintel and macosx; linux and solaris will always use the SciApps installation of IDL.
+SciApps looks for local installations of IDL in /Applications/rsi or /Applications/itt (macintel, macosx), and /usr/local/rsi or /usr/local/itt (linux, solaris).

 SciApps will be globally initialized the next time you log out and back in.
-It will be locally initialized for any new terminal window (e.g., an xterm) that you open, or by typing source ~/.cshrc or source ~/.tcshrc (as appropriate for your particular shell) in any existing window.
+It will be locally initialized for any new terminal window (e.g., an xterm) that you open, or by typing . ~/.bashrc or source ~/.cshrc or source ~/.tcshrc (as appropriate for your particular shell) in any existing window.

 In the old (pre-July 2009) implementation of SciApps, a set of nested files were created in your home directory by the initialization script, and these were used to set up the software distribution.
 In the new version of SciApps, the initialization settings, definitions, etc., are all moved into the script itself, so all you have to do is source the set-up script.
 This also gives you freedom to structure your shell configuration file(s) as you desire, and the ability to insert the SciApps initialization command at any desired point in the shell configuration (e.g., in order to preferentially place the SciApps directories in your PATH at a desired priority level).